dcorey2814/matroidRealizationSpaces/README.md

 ## Functions and documentation

 All new functions are in the `src` directory.
-The documentation is contained in the `jupyter` notebook `functionDocumentation.ipynb`.
+The documentation is contained in the `jupyter` notebook `functionDocumentation.ipynb`. **Note** In the file `src/matroid_realization.jl`, these functions and the structure `MatroidRealizationSpace` will be incorporated in a later version of Oscar, where the other contributors are Lukas Kuuml;hne and Benjamin Schrouml;ter.

 ## Smoothness of realization spaces